The key purpose of the profession of Play Therapy is defined by British Association of Play Therapists (BAPT):

 Current Fees per annum: Home/EU Students: currently £4,500 (subject to change) - Made payable to QMU, and can be paid in instalments.

 Course eligible for SAAS Tuition Fee Loan.
+Details of more funding sources in the application pack.

 Developmental, Clinical and Play Therapy Theory with Observational Studies(1) (30 SCQF)